AndresMunoz223/rbi_2025/rov/README.md

 ## Description

-This folder contains the project files for the EIA's autonomous underwater vehicle.
+This folder contains the project files for the EIA's autonomous underwater vehicle project.

 You'll find among the contents of this folder: